TSgt Daniel Fye

 These days Dan can be found in the garage working on cars, in the gym lifting weights or at home spending time and traveling with his four children and wife Nicole.
 While he may lead an active lifestyle, there are several challenges he faced in his previous home.
 His Homes For Our Troops home with an accessible bathroom, he says, makes daily life more comfortable and “less of a chore.”
 Having the financial burden of a mortgage eliminated, he says, opens up many doors for him and his family.
 He is now able to build a large, detached garage where he can work on cars.
 He would like to race cars and raise money for Veteran organizations.
 He has dreams of entrepreneurship too, and would like to build a home gym, where he could teach others with physical challenges how to weight lift.

 Since receiving his home, Dan achieved his lifelong dream of becoming a firefighter.
-He graduated from South Sound Fire Academy on Vashon Island in November 2018 and is planning on attending EMT school.
+He graduated from South Sound Fire Academy on Vashon Island in November 2018 and is also working as an ER Tech at Harrison Medical Center in Bremerton.
 He says the freedom and independence he regains in his HFOT home has made this dream possible.
 “Going to the gym and the Fire Academy training can take a toll on my body.
 The comfort of my home allows me to recover enough to keep pushing myself,” he says.

 Originally from Northern California, Dan and his family choose to build their home in Bremerton, Wash.
 After being stationed in the area, he says it feels like home.